KJasman/CSC360-Handbook/Chapter1.typ

    rm -f *.o
 ```

 Note that the default target of `make` is the first target in the makefile.
 This is the target that will be run when you run `make` without specifying a target.

 - Dependencies are the files that need to exist and be up-to-date before the target can be built.
 In the above example `main.o`, `utils.o` and `math_operations.o` are dependencies.
 Make checks the timestamps of a target and all its dependencies, and rebuilds the target if any dependency is newer than the target.
 Often times a dependency will have its own run in the makefile.
 This is called a `dependency chain`.

-Makefiles can be used with automatic variables to reduce the verbosity of makefiles.
+Makefiles can be used with automatic variables to reduce the verbosity.
 Here are the more common automatic variables:

 - `$@` : refers to the target of the current rule.
 - `$<` : refers to the first dependency -- otherwise known as the first filename after the colon in your rule.